Draymond shades Gobert for not guarding Jokic in playoffs

 Draymond Green never shies away from an opportunity to throw shade at Minnesota Timberwolves center Rudy Gobert.

-On the most recent episode of the Warriors star's podcast "The Draymond Green Show," Green seemingly took shots at Gobert for not stepping up to guard three-time NBA MVP Nikola Jokić during Minnesota's Western Conference Semifinal showdown with the Denver Nuggets.
+On the most recent episode of the Warriors star's podcast "The Draymond Green Show," Green seemingly took shots at Gobert for not stepping up to guard three-time NBA MVP Nikola Jokić during Minnesota's blowout win over Denver in Game 6 of the Western Conference semifinal round.

 "It's like if Marcus Smart won Defensive Player of the Year back then [in 2022], which he did, but they're like, 'Jaylen [Brown] you got to go guard Steph [Curry].
 But Marcus Smart's a point guard.
 Marcus Smart you won Defensive Player of the Year, you got to go guard Steph, right?"